VegaDeftwing/OpGuidesHugoSrc/content/Music/sources.md

     For example, in VCV you can take the output of a VCO and plug it into it's own FM input! **Try it!**

-* Digital (DSP) oscilators can get complexity and polyphony for cheaper, so they're good for really complex timbres, for example with wavetables, which I'll cover in a bit
+* Digital (DSP) oscillators can get complexity and polyphony for cheaper, so they're good for really complex timbres, for example with wavetables, which I'll cover in a bit

 So, which is better?
 Neither!
 If you want to go all analog or all digital, that's cool, but both have their strengths and weaknesses.
 But going analog means using physical hardware, which is usually very expensive.